A lot of Food means a lot of Trash

 Thousands of visitors come to Rockport for Harvestfest to enjoy the best of the season’s bounty provided by local food producers and growers.
 We all have a great time, but we all also generate a lot of trash.

 A huge thanks goes to the Rockport DPW (shout out to Chuck Osmond!) and to Sharon Kishida, MassDEP Municipal Assistance Coordinator for the town of Rockport and 38 other communities.
 Sharon uses her technical and logistical skill to spearhead a comprehensive effort to turn Harvestfest into a zero waste event.
 This is a not inconsiderable challenge when the crowds of people and the differing materials used in food service are factored in.
 Yet Sharon, along with her team of volunteers, pull it off with good grace.
 Each year the team learns how to refine the process of efficiently reducing the byproduct of having such a good time at Harvestfest.

-To join the efforts of Sharon, Eric, and Paul and volunteer for this year’s Harvestfest Zero Waste Initiative, click HERE.
+To join the efforts of Sharon, Eric, and the RPS Green Team and volunteer for this year’s Harvestfest Zero Waste Initiative, contact us at firstname.lastname@example.org.
 We’d love to have you on board as part of the Zero Waste Initiative!

 Harvest Festival 2016 – Waste Reduction Initiative Results